Key Takeaways

 Why Infrared Heat is Unique

-Unlike conventional saunas, which operate by heating the air around the unit, their infrared counterparts leverage infrared light to discharge light.
-Your body absorbs the light, which heats it directly.
+Unlike conventional saunas, which heat the air around the unit, their infrared counterparts deliver infrared light, which your body absorbs, providing direct and penetrating warmth.

 The Science Behind Infrared Saunas and Their Evolution

-Exploring the science behind infrared saunas is essential to understanding them extensively.
-For starters, while radiation has been used for medicinal purposes for many years, it varies, with different types of radiation having distinct effects on the body.
-Radiation, in general, is part of the electromagnetic spectrum and is differentiated by its wavelength.
+Exploring the science behind infrared saunas is essential for understanding them fully.
+For starters, while radiation has been used for medicinal purposes for many years, it varies, with different types having distinct effects on the body.
+Radiation is part of the electromagnetic spectrum and is defined by its wavelength.

 Scientific Papers and Research on Infrared Saunas